We all love Instagram, and this social media platform has come a long way since its beginning in 2010.

 It also helps your engagement rate on Instagram and it will give you more exposure and attract customers with minimal effort.

-We are going to explore everything you need to know about location tagging.
+We are going to explore everything you need to know about location tag.
 I’ll also show you how to create one and how to use it to engage with your target audience.

 Let’s dive in⇣

-Why location tagging on Instagram matters and how can your business benefit from it
+Why location tag on Instagram matters and how can your business benefit from it

 - What is a location tag and why it is important for your Instagram marketing strategy